avajs/ava/docs/common-pitfalls.md

 ## Async operations

 You may be running an async operation inside a test and wondering why it's not finishing.
-If your async operation uses promises, you should be returning the promise:
+If your async operation uses promises, you should return the promise:

 ```js
 test(t => {